 Use the Jets

-Hot Spring designed their hot tubs to deliver a premium massage experience.
+Hot Spring designed its hot tubs to deliver a premium massage experience.
 With innovative and patented jets, you can target specific muscle groups.

 With the SmartJet® System, you can direct water flow to different jet groups and seats throughout the spa.
 The Comfort Control® feature lets you dial in your ideal mix of air and water to control the intensity of your massage ranging from a powerful massage to a soft touch.